andypiccolo/Sandbox/PULL_REQUEST_TEMPLATE.md

 #### What's this PR do?

-- [ ] Reviewed for Security Concerns
+- [ ] Reviewed for items in [Code review checklist](https://github.com/LiaisonTechnologies/dm/wiki/Code-Review-Checklist)
 - [ ] Reviewed for performance

 #### How should this be tested?